 INTRODUCTION TO COMPUTER SCIENCE FOR BUSINESS AND INSURANCE

-Some learning material is in ENGLISH.
+Lectures in ITALIAN.
+The learning material is partly in ENGLISH.
+Students may interact in

 Acquiring knowledge and understanding.
 Learners should demonstrate to know and understand fundamental aspects of Computer Science, to grasp a basic understanding of how computers and programs work, and to devise reasonable expectations about the opportunities and limitations of ICT.
+Elements of networking and security complete the picture.

 Applying knowledge and understanding.
 Learners should be able to apply their knowledge in developing simple computer programs.